Bibek-Luitel/bibek-luitel.github.io/_news/announcement_10.md

 related_posts: false
 ---

-💡Attended the 2023 annual meeting of The Association of Texas Graduate Schools (ATGS) at Texas A&M University-Corpus Christi, Texas.
+💡Attended the 2023 annual meeting of the ***Association of Texas Graduate Schools (ATGS)*** at Texas A&M University-Corpus Christi, Texas.